Scheiderer motives and equivariant higher topos theory: Introduction

 Grothendieck introduced the \'etale topology into algebraic geometry in order to construct a cohomology theory $H^{*}_{\et}$ for algebraic varieties that resembles the theory of singular cohomology $H^{*}$ for topological spaces.
 The analogy between the two theories is closest when working over a separably closed field $k$.
 For instance, when the base scheme is the field $\CC$ of complex numbers, the {\bf Artin comparison theorem} \cite{sga4-3}*{Th\'eorem\`e XI.4.4} states that given a complex variety $X$ and a finite abelian group $M$, there is a canonical isomorphism where we endow $X(\CC)$ with the complex analytic topology.
 More generally, if we let $\cd_{\ell}(X_{\et})$ denote the \'etale $\ell$-cohomological dimension of a $k$-variety $X$, then we have the inequality $\cd_{\ell}(X_{\et}) \leq 2 \dim(X)$ for all primes $l$ \cite{sga4-3}*{Corollaire X.4.3}, as predicted by Artin's theorem when $k = \CC$.

 If we no longer suppose that $k$ is separably closed, we now expect properties of the absolute Galois group $G = \Gal(\overline{k}/k)$ to manifest in the \'etale cohomology of $k$-varieties; correspondingly, the role of singular cohomology on the topological side should be replaced by $G$-equivariant Borel cohomology $H^{*}_G$.
 For instance, suppose that $k = \RR$ is the field of real numbers, so that $G = C_2$.
-Then parallel to Artin's theorem, Cox proved that for a real variety $X$ and a finite abelian group $M$, there is a canonical isomorphism using the $C_2$-action on $X(\CC)$ given by complex conjugation \cite{cox}.
+Then parallel to Artin's theorem, Cox proved that for a real variety $X$ and a finite abelian group $M$, there is a canonical isomorphism between \'etale cohomology and (Borel-style) $C_2$-equivariant cohomology: using the $C_2$-action on $X(\CC)$ given by complex conjugation \cite{cox}.
 In particular, we may now have $\cd_2(X_{\et}) = \infty$ as a consequence of the infinite $2$-cohomological dimension of $C_2$ itself (in topological terms, the infinite mod $2$ cohomology of $\RR P^{\infty}$).
-More precisely, Cox deduces a long-exact sequence of cohomology groups
+More precisely, if we let $X(\CC)/C_2$ to be the quotient of the topological space $X(\CC)$ with the analytic topology by its natural $C_2$-action, then Cox deduces a long-exact sequence of cohomology groups \cite{cox}*{Proposition 1.2}

 from which it follows that we have an isomorphism

 for all $n > 2 \dim(X)$.
 Furthermore, these results extend in a straightforward way from $\RR$ to an arbitrary real closed field if one instead uses ($C_2$-equivariant) semialgebraic cohomology \cite{scheiderer}*{Chapter 15}.